nlesc-sherlock/emma/README.md

 * [Docker Swarm](dockerswarm.md)
 * [JupyterHub](jupyterhub.md)

-To install it and configure it please read **[ansible.md](ansible.md)**, but before doing it we also recommend the user to click on each feature to understand the setup requirements for each them.
+Preceding the platform's installation, the user should click on each feature to understand the setup requirements for each of them.
+Once all the requirements have been fulfilled, the user should follow the platform's installation steps listed in **[ansible.md](ansible.md)**.